Tonchiii/v0-portfolio-app-prototype/PRESENTATION-GUIDE.md

 ### Key Insights Gathered

 #### Positive Feedback
-✅ "The AI assistant is impressive and provides relevant answers" ✅ "Security dashboard shows professional-level thinking" ✅ "OAuth flow is smooth and well-documented"
+✅ "The interactive features are impressive and engaging" ✅ "Security dashboard shows professional-level thinking" ✅ "OAuth flow is smooth and well-documented"
 ✅ "The MCP integration is cutting-edge"

 #### Areas for Improvement
-🔄 "Add more visual feedback during OAuth authentication" 🔄 "Include loading states for AI responses"
+🔄 "Add more visual feedback during OAuth authentication" 🔄 "Include loading states for interactive features"
 🔄 "Expand the case study with more technical details" 🔄 "Add error recovery mechanisms"